flowershow/flowershow-app/docs/syntax.md

 **Syntax highlighting**

-Specify a language after the backticks:
+Specify a language after the backticks to get syntax highlighting:

 <pre>
 ```python